jvillalba22/tokenizerJvillalba22/README.md

 Inside the **history.h** header file you will find two struct declarations representing this notion.
 As mentioned in the overview, a user should be able to:

 1. view the history of strings entered by the user
-2. and recall and tokenize a certain history item by command.
+2. and recall a certain history item by command (refer to overview for an example).

 You should define each function inside the **history.h** header file and then incorporate the history into your tokenizer and interface.